 Moreover, the UN General Assembly officially claimed 2019 as The Year of Indigenous Languages, for which UNESCO now stands as a leading organization.
 This is an action plan, aimed at spreading awareness about the vast diminishing of indigenous languages world wide.
 As so much cultural knowledge and plenty of traditions are preserved within languages, this is in favor of both preserving indigenous cultures and the rights of indigenous people.

-Considering the long occurred neglect of indigenous peoples throughout much of the time UNESCO has been active, critique of any actions taken today can be awaited.
+Considering the long occurred neglect of indigenous peoples throughout much of the time UNESCO has been active, criticism of any actions taken today can be awaited.
 Many are closely following up on the implementation of the policies and action plans as they pose the question if it might be just too little, too late.